o2r-project/erc-spec/docs/spec/index.md

 The name of the manifest file MUST be given in the ERC configuration file under the node `manifest` under the root-level node `execution`.

-A concrete runtime extension SHOULD define the command to create the runnable environment from the manifest.

 ## ERC configuration file

 The ERC configuration file is the _reproducibility manifest_ for an ERC.
 It defines the main entry points for actions performed on an ERC and core metadata elements.